Getting ready to board Aloha Airlines

 Most people will welcome you with a smile if you send a smile out to them.
 Get them talking, get them laughing.
 The rest is easy.

 Don’t ride around at night in a little red sports car with a married man.
 I learned this lesson the night Kam’s 25 year-old wife followed us out to Hawaii Kai and threatened to slash his tires right there on Haaa Drive.
-God knows what she would have done with me.

 But that’s another story.